10 Things You Didn't Know About Elvis

-Elvis may have "left the building" on this date in 1977, but the King is just as big as ever.
-Presley's enormous collection of recordings and films are still celebrated by fans and impersonators across the world, and he continues to influence today's musicians.
+Elvis may have "left the building" back in 1977, but the King is still just as big as ever.
+Even today, on what would've been his 80th birthday, Presley's enormous collection of recordings and films are celebrated by fans and impersonators across the world, and he continues to influence today's musicians.

 Perhaps most interestingly, there's still a ton of Elvis lore to discover.
 New biographies and anthologies seem to pop up every year, each revealing more of Presley's personal habits, unbelievable stories and little-known secrets.

-Here are 10 things you may not have known about the King:
+So, in celebration all things Elvis, here are 10 fun facts you may not have known about the King:

 #2.
 Elvis' manager Colonel Tom Parker was always looking to make a buck off his client, whom he considered somewhat of a novelty act.
 Parker was known to stand outside of Presley's earlier concert appearances peddling "I Love Elvis" buttons for fans and "I Hate Elvis" buttons for detractors.